chrissietina92/rockpaperscissors/README.md

 # rockpaperscissors
-A rock paper scissors game on python
+A rock paper scissors game using python.